Module 5 - Class 4: Hot Spot Heat Maps

 Steps to create

 As previously mentioned in Module 4 Class 1, the Hotspot Heatmap can be created using the style menu.
 Once in the style menu, click the ON button beside the heatmap option and your heatmap will be created.
 The hotspot map can be used as a visual heatmap based on point density, or integer values that are in your dataset.
-The Hotspot map defaults to darker colors for low density areas, and brighter colors for high density areas, but these colors can be changed using the colored dropdowns.
-The Low, Medium, and high values can also be set using the text boxes beside each option.
+The Hotspot map defaults to darker colors for low density areas, and brighter colors for high density areas.
+The colors used in the heatmap can be changed using the Palette option

 Average density is the density of the data if it was equally distributed on the map.
-This average density is set as 100%.
-At the low/10% mark, the data is at 1/10th the density of the average and at high/200% the data is at least twice the average density.
 The average density is calculated for an individual dataset i.e. it is different from dataset to dataset.

 The radius option lets you alter the area of influence of a single point i.e. how much area a point represents/impacts.